-We face persistent scarce skills where unfortunately there are no quick solutions.
+We face persistent scarce skill areas where demand continues to outstrip supply.
+Unfortunately there is no quick solution.
 Re-profiling, advanced practice, talent schemes and the introduction of technology may all offer partial solutions as will our work on widening access, career pathways and retention.

-- Improving workforce planning and having a clear build, buy, borrow or bot plan for each scare skills - Talent and succession conversations encompassing the wider system - Building relationships with industry through their CSR programmes to encourage staff to give time and expertise in support of the NHS.
+- Improving workforce planning and having a clear build, buy, borrow or bot plan for each scare skills - Talent and succession conversations encompassing the wider system - Building relationships with industry through their CSR programmes to encourage staff to give time and expertise in support of the NHS